 You may also enjoy the seaside resort of Nairn with its long sandy beaches, Culbin Forest & dunes (walking & cycling trails), Findhorn Bay and the Findhorn Foundation (eco-village), as well as the Speyside Malt Whisky Trail.

-To the north you can see Dunrobin Castle, John o'Groats and Caithness.
-There's also the chance to take a day trip to Orkney.
+In addition to exploring the coastal routes of Caithness and Sutherland, there's also the chance to take a day trip to Orkney.

 Heading west, take the A832 road across country and into the mountains, following the famously scenic railway line to Plockton and Kyle of Lochalsh.
 Visit picturesque Eilean Donan Castle and the romantic Isle of Skye.